NielsLiisberg/IceBreak-Samples/README.md

 3. Map a drive pointing to your IBM i IFS.
 Mine is called MY_IBM_I in the following.
 I use root here where I have made a folder called **/www**
 4. From the VSCode "Explorer window" in a empty project - select the big "clone repository" button. https://code.visualstudio.com/docs/sourcecontrol/overview#_cloning-a-repository
 5. When prompted for the repo name please enter: https://github.com/NielsLiisberg/IceBreak-Samples.git
 6. Now - when prompted, enter the location of the mapped drive from step 3.
+For me that was **/www**
 7. When the clone process is finished then the "Explorer" window in VSCode will show all the example programs you can play with.
 8. To configure and start you sample server - run this command from the VSCode **New Terminal** window: ```ssh MY_IBM_I "/www/icebreak-samples/createServer.sh";```
 9. When the script completes, it will show you a list of all active server.
 Among these you will have the **SAMPLES** IceBreak server listening on port 60060 ready to play with.
-10. Open you browser and enter: http://MY_IBM_I:60060 and the first application will appear.
+10. Open you browser and enter: [http://MY_IBM_I:60060](http://MY_IBM_I:60060) and the first application will appear.
 However - no data ??
 Your service-layer wil first be made in a moment..
 11. Before you start editing the examples, please install the VSCode extension **"RPG for IBM i"**